Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

         it use this data for demographic analysis.

 1. Exceptions.
-There are exceptions to this storage model: In the event of events or observed behaviors which we deem malicious or anomalous, we may utilize more detailed logging to collect more specific IP address data in the process of normal network defence and mitigation.
+There are exceptions to this storage model: In the event of actions or observed behaviors which we deem malicious or anomalous, we may utilize more detailed logging to collect more specific IP address data in the process of normal network defence and mitigation.
 This collection and transmission off-site will be limited to IP addresses that we determine are